 Those registered for the class receive an email with joining instructions a day before each class.

-A link to a recording is sent out after the class.
+A link to a recording is available after the class.

 Please pay the fees at least two hours before the class.

 Classes cost £9 each, when you buy a block of 5 classes for £45.